Condon

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Condon has 20 active public transport stops operating currently.
-These stops serve a mix of bus routes, with two individual routes in total providing 363 weekly passenger trips combined.
-The accessibility of these transport services is rated as good, with residents typically located approximately 301 meters away from the nearest stop.
+Condon has 20 active public transport stops operating within its boundaries, all of which are bus stops.
+These stops are serviced by two different routes that together provide 363 weekly passenger trips.
+The accessibility of these transport services is rated as good, with residents typically located 301 meters from the nearest stop.
+As a primarily residential area, most residents commute outward.
+Cars remain the dominant mode of transportation, used by 94% of residents.
+On average, there are 1.3 vehicles per dwelling in Condon, which is below the regional average.

 Frequently Asked Questions - Transport